 Initially, we are developing EGP-437 for the treatment of non-infectious anterior uveitis, a debilitating form of intraocular inflammation of the anterior portion of the uvea, such as the iris and/or ciliary body.
-We intend to expand the use of EGP-437 to other inflammatory ocular indications such as, dry eye, where a deficiency in either the volume or composition of the tear film can produce an immune-based inflammation of the ocular surface, macular edema, an abnormal thickening of the macula associated with the accumulation of excess fluids in the extracellular space of the neurosensory retina, and seasonal allergic conjunctivitis, which involves an acute or subacute condition characterized by self-limited signs and symptoms that become persistent with repeated allergen exposure during pollen season.
-The hallmark signs and symptoms of seasonal allergic conjunctivitis are itching, redness and lid swelling along with tearing, mucous discharge and burning.
+We intend to expand the use of EGP-437 to other inflammatory ocular indications such as macular edema, an abnormal thickening of the macula associated with the accumulation of excess fluids in the extracellular space of the neurosensory retina.
 Our first pivotal Phase 3 clinical trial relating to the treatment of non-infectious anterior uveitis has been completed, and we anticipate that an additional or confirmatory Phase 3 trial will be sufficient to support the FDA registration of the combined EGP-437 and the EyeGate® II Delivery System, or the EGP-437 Combination Product.
-We anticipate initiating this confirmatory Phase 3 trial in the second half of 2014 and completing it in the first half of 2016.
-Subject to regulatory approval, we hope for a U.S. commercial launch of the EGP-437 Combination Product for non-infectious anterior uveitis in 2017.
+We anticipate initiating this confirmatory Phase 3 trial by the end of the first quarter of 2015 and completing it by the end of the third quarter of 2016.
+We hope to obtain approval of the EGP-437 Combination Product for non-infectious anterior uveitis by the end of 2017.
 In comparison to existing treatments for non-infectious anterior uveitis, we believe that patients may benefit from the potential elimination of demanding dosing schedules, rapid relief of symptoms, increased comfort and reduced side effects.
 Physician benefits may include increased control of patient compliance, rapid onset of action, and increased office efficiency.
-The EyeGate® II Delivery System has the potential to offer a non-invasive method of drug
+The EyeGate® II Delivery System has the potential to offer a non-invasive method of drug delivery as an alternative to the current delivery modalities used for treating ocular diseases, such as eye drops and ocular injections.
+In-office preparation is simple and efficient and can be completed by nursing or other office staff.
+Utilizing the EyeGate® II Delivery System, we have demonstrated in vivo (preclinical) the ability to deliver EGP-437 to the back-of-the-eye.